bigalr8/Bamazon/README.md

 ## Functionality

-A database table of products availble for sale was created wit hthe following columns:
+A database table of products availble for sale was created with the following columns:
 * Product code
 * Product name/description
 * Sales department